khoeos/Discord.js-Boilerplate-ESLint/README.md

 Depending on your chisen setup and style guide, you may get syntax error.
 - You can find [my config file here](https://gist.github.com/khoeos/860b455ffb84ccf4788f7ac7321d1a00), based on AirBnB Style Guide

+If you use VsCode, you can install the ESLint extension to have all the error dispayed or use the command `npx eslint FILENAME.js` to verify a file

 ## How to run the app